udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 -   Attempt to create ARM resources in violation of each policy you have created.
 Observe the error messages.

--   Create ARM resources that are compliant with each policy you have created.
+-   Create ARM resources that are compliant with each policy you have created

 #### Exit criteria

--   You should not be able to create resources of a type not permitted by the Service Catalog policy.
+-   You should not be able to create resources of a type not permitted by the Service Catalog policy

 -   You should not be able to create ExpressRoute circuits, except in the exception path scope defined for Enterprise IT

--   You should not be able to create resources in any regions other than those permitted.
+-   You should not be able to create resources in any regions other than those permitted

--   You should not be able to create resources which do not conform to the naming convention.
+-   You should not be able to create resources that do not conform to the naming convention

--   You [can]{.underline} create resources so long as the type, location, and resource name do not infringe the respective policies.
+-   You [can]{.underline} create resources as long as the type, location, and resource name do not infringe the respective policies

 ## Exercise 2: Configure delegated permissions